N-av-een/Bitcoin-Price-Prediction/README.md

 3. Converted data frame into numpy array.
 4. Separated X and Y variables
 5. Using train test split splited the X and Y variables in 8:2 ratio
-6. Using SVM regression model predicted the bitcoin price for next 30 days
+6. Using SVM regression model predicted the bitcoin price for the next 30 days